-The Buffalo Hump WSA provides opportunities for experiencing naturalness, solitude, and primitive and unconfined recreation.
-The dynamic natural area includes undisturbed sagebrush-grassland ecosystem intermingled with active sand dunes.
-The dunes are remarkable in the way that the pure white sand changes the landscape with every wind storm, building 100-foot drifts and hiding all imprints of man’s visits.
-Few roads are found in the surrounding area, and the numerous sand hills, overhangs, and freshwater ponds provide solitary areas with few outside sounds.
-Possible recreational opportunities include hiking, backpacking, camping, bird watching, wildlife photography, horseback riding, and hunting.
+The Buffalo Hump WSA is a dynamic landscape that includes undisturbed sagebrush-grassland ecosystem intermingled with active white sand dunes.
+The northern and western parts of the WSA contain ponds, grass-covered marshes, and playas.
+The southern and eastern part includes active dunes and meadows and provides the most recreational opportunities.
+The dunes are remarkable in the way that the sand changes the landscape with every wind storm, building 100-foot drifts, sand valleys, blowouts, dunes and hills.
+The numerous sand hills and freshwater ponds in the WSA provide solitary areas with few outside sounds.
+Recreational opportunities include hiking, backpacking, camping, bird watching, wildlife photography, horseback riding, and hunting.

-This WSA also provides archaeological and wildlife values.
-These are two archaeological sites: the Finley site and the Eden-Farson site, where a distinctive projectile point gave evidence of one of man’s earliest inhabited sites in North America.
-The WSA, along with the Sand Dunes WSA, is part of the range of the only herd of desert elk in Wyoming.
-The area also attracts wild horses, mule deer, pronghorn antelope, raptors, and coyotes.
-In fact, part of the Buffalo Hump WSA lies within the Greater Sand Dunes Recreation Area of Critical Environmental Concern, which provides wildlife and cultural resource protection and promotes appropriate recreation use.
+The WSA also contains archaeological and wildlife values.
+The Finley site and the Eden-Farson archeological sites are where the discovery of a distinctive projectile point gave evidence of one of the earliest human inhabited sites in North America.
+The Buffalo Hump WSA is adjacent to the Sand Dunes WSA, only separated by an abandoned sand covered railroad bed.
+These two WSAs are the primary range of the only herd of desert elk in Wyoming.
+The area also attracts mule deer, pronghorn antelope, raptors, and coyotes.
+The Buffalo Hump WSA lies within the Greater Sand Dunes Recreation Area of Critical Environmental Concern, to protect wildlife and cultural resources.